drscotthawley/SHAART/README.md

 ## Building an Executable

-First follow the instructions above for running from source using `pyinstaller`, that will create a new directory called `SHAART/source/dist/`, **in which a successful build will result in the presence of working binary executable.**
+First follow the instructions above for running from source.
+Then we will proceed by using `pyinstaller`, that will create a new directory called `SHAART/source/dist/`, **in which a successful build will result in the presence of working binary executable.**

 ```bash
 conda install -c conda-forge pyinstaller